 Janet Kagan (born Janet Megson, April 18, 1946 – February 29, 2008) was an American science fiction writer.
-Her works include three books — Hellspark, Mirabile, and the Star Trek Expanded Universe novel Uhura's Song — and a large number of short stories, including the Hugo Award winner "The Nutcracker Coup", and two stories, "Winging It" and "Fighting Words", set in the Isaac's Universe Shared Universe.
+Her works include three books — Hellspark, Mirabile, and the Star Trek Expanded Universe novel Uhura's Song — and a large number of short stories.
+The short stories include the Hugo Award winner "The Nutcracker Coup", and two stories, "Winging It" and "Fighting Words", set in the Isaac's Universe Shared Universe.

 - Embarrassing First Name: Eben in "Standing in the Spirit".
 (His mother was a fan of A Christmas Carol, and didn't consider the schoolyard bullying potential.)

 - Excited Show Title!: The noir parody "She Was Blonde, She Was Dead—And Only Jimmilich Opstromommo Could Find Out Why!!!"

 - The Exotic Detective: The protagonist of "She Was Blonde, She Was Dead—And Only Jimmilich Opstromommo Could Find Out Why!!!" is an alien sociologist on a study trip of Earth culture, whose penchant for Earth detective fiction leads to one of his human friends asking him to solve a real-life mystery.

 - Long Title: The noir parody "She Was Blonde, She Was Dead—And Only Jimmilich Opstromommo Could Find Out Why!!!"

 - In "Standing in the Spirit", one of a series of Christmas stories Kagan wrote for Isaac Asimov's Science Fiction Magazine, the protagonist is a writer suffering from writer's block while working on the latest in a series of Christmas stories she's written for a magazine.